garygause/Data-Engineer-Nanodegree-Udacity/projects/Project1-DataModellingInPostgreSQL/README.md

 ### songs

 Dimension table with songs in the music database.

+NOTE: INDEX added to artist_id for more efficient JOINS.

  | COLUMN  	| TYPE  	| NULL      | KEY   	|
 |---	        |---	        |---	    |---        |